Beltrán de la Cueva, 1st Duke of Alburquerque: Royal affairs

 Beltrán de la Cueva is, however, best known for allegedly having an affair with Henry's second wife, Joan of Portugal.
 It was rumoured that Henry's only child, Joanna was fathered by Beltrán and not by the King himself, who may have been impotent.
 This rumour led to a four-year War of the Castilian Succession, which was won by Isabella I, Henry's half-sister.
 It is unlikely that an agreement as to Joanna's probable paternity will ever be reached by historians, as there is not enough evidence to support either possible father with certainty.
 Most of the extant contemporary sources about Henry's potency are suspect, as the royal chronicles of his reign were either written or revised under the influence of Isabella, whose personal interest in the succession caused her to take great pains to insist on Joanna's illegitimacy.
 Much of Isabella's attention to Henry, in fact, was spent on harming his reputation in order to cement the legitimacy of her own reign.
 The question of Joanna's paternity has, as a result, fascinated historians for centuries: if Joanna was not in fact Beltran's daughter, and was actually legitimate, Isabella's tremendously influential reign would have been an illegal usurpation.

 Royal chronicler Alfonso de Palencia, known for his particularly venomous attitude toward Henry, made many allusions in his writings that can be interpreted as accusations concerning Beltran's sexuality.
 Palencia and other avid anti-Henryites often accused the two of pursuing a homosexual relationship, though it is not clear to what extent these accusations were based on fact, or whether they were a form of anti-Henry, pro-rebellion, pro-Isabelline propaganda.

-Height of Power
+Height of power

-Beltran was among Henry IV's most-popular favourites; throughout his time in court, Henry showered him with gifts—land, money, offices—of such magnitude that many nobles of higher background took offense.
-He was a Great-Master of the Order of Santiago and Chamberlain-Major.
-In 1462, the King granted him the title of 1st Count of Ledesma.
-In 1463, Beltrán was removed from Court and received as compensation the title of Duke of Alburquerque and Grandee of Spain by mercy of King Henry IV at Segovia, Letter of 16 November or 26 November 1464.
-He was also created in 1464 1st Lord of Cuéllar, Roa, Atienza, Torregalindo, Codecera, etc.
+Beltran was Henry IV's most-cherished favourite.
+Throughout his time in court, Henry showered him with gifts—land, money, offices—of such magnitude that many nobles of higher background took offense.
+He was a Grand Master of the Order of Santiago and Chamberlain-Major.
+In 1462, the King granted him the title of Count of Ledesma.
+In 1463, Henry was forced to dismiss Beltrán from the court.
+As compensation, Henry made him Duke of Alburquerque and Grandee of Spain, by a letter issued at Segovia on 16 November or 26 November 1464.
+Henry also created him Lord of Cuéllar, Roa, Atienza, Torregalindo, Codecera, etc.